udacity/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-This is the code from the bikeshare data
+This is the code from the bikeshare data using python

 ### Files used
 bike_wip09.py